sttp-book/sttp-book/chapters/testing-techniques/README.md

 More specifically, we discuss:

 * **Specification-based testing**: We will discuss techniques to derive tests from textual requirements.
-We will discuss the _category/partition method_ and what _equivalent partition_ means.
+We will discuss the _category/partition method_ and what _equivalence partitioning_ means.

 * **Boundary testing**: We will discuss how to derive tests that exercise the boundaries of our requirement.

 * **Structural-based testing**: We will derive test cases based on the structure of the source code.

-* **Model-based testing**: We will leverage more formal documentation, such as state machines and decision tables to derive tests.
+* **Model-based testing**: We will leverage more formal documentation such as state machines and decision tables to derive tests.

 * **Design-by-contracts and property-based testing**: We will devise explicit contracts to methods and classes to ensure that they behave correctly when these contracts are (and are not) met.